 Despite the reasonable price, the room was equipped to a 5* standard with a nice window seat to look out at the view, a desk for working with inbuilt sockets and media hub, plus the usual safe and iron etc. There was a mini bar (without the wretched sensors) and a tea tray with Hampstead tea and some rather moreish biscuits.
 Bathrobes and slippers were also provided.

 The bathroom was again pretty small but it was modern and well lit.
-My only grumble about the whole stay was the slightly hazard housekeeping in terms of face cloths.
+My only grumble about the whole stay was the slightly haphazard housekeeping in terms of face cloths.
 I started with 2, then there were none.
 The toiletries were Penhaligons Quercus.
 Rather strangely for a 5 star hotel, there was no hair conditioner.
 I am not a huge fan of this brand of toiletries but they are decent quality and did the job.

 In the evening a turndown service was offered with bottled water, which I really appreciate in hotels.